dannyd216/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design focuses on the smaller screen first, using min-width.

+Desktop first design focuses on the bigger scale of screen first, using max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It tells us to use 62.5% of

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows us to

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The favorite concept is nesting and being able to use mixins

+The parametric mixin gives the most trouble

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.